isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

 <!-- 1.
 Open the [contact form](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--contact) and tap the [![Raw](assets/raw.png)](faq.md#storybook-example) icon on bottom-right side of the Storybook page to view the source code of the headless .

-You can use [Adaptive Forms builder extension for Visual Studio Code](/help/setup-development-environment.md#microsot-visual-studio-code-extension-for-headless-adaptive-forms) to build a JSON schema of your Headless Adaptive Forms.
+You can use [Adaptive Forms builder extension for Visual Studio Code](/help/setup-development-environment.md#microsot-visual-studio-code-extension-for-headless-adaptive-forms) to build a JSON structure of your Headless Adaptive Forms.

-You can see [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--introduction) for sample JSON schemas and list of components, attributes, and properties.
+You can see [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--introduction) for sample JSON structures and list of components, attributes, and properties.
 You can also see the [specifications document](/help/assets/Headless-Adaptive-Form-Specification.pdf) for detailed information on all the components, constraints, and methods available to define Headless Adaptive Forms.

-File extension of a JSON schema of Headless Adaptive Forms is .json.
+File extension of a JSON structure of Headless Adaptive Forms is .json.
 For example, formname.json.
 Create or add the file to your AEM Archetype based project.
 For example, `\myheadlessform\ui.content\src\main\content\jcr_root\content\dam\myheadlessform\home-loan.json` ->

 ### 3. Deploy the project to a local development environment {#deploy-the-project-to-a-local-development-environment}

 You can deploy the project to local development environment.
-It adds Headless Adaptive Forms functionality, the **Blank with core components** template, JSON schema of form, and other resources included in the project to your development environment. <!-- Deploy the project to your local development environment to locally create Headless Adaptive Forms. or deploy directly to your Forms as a Cloud Service environment.
+It adds Headless Adaptive Forms functionality, the **Blank with core components** template, JSON structure of form, and other resources included in the project to your development environment. <!-- Deploy the project to your local development environment to locally create Headless Adaptive Forms. or deploy directly to your Forms as a Cloud Service environment.
 To deploy to your local development environment, use the following command:

     `mvn -PautoInstallPackage clean install`